Back to Wyoming

 • Creates the crime of grooming a minor for a sexual offense.

-• Defines 'grooming' as behavior that seeks to prepare or persuade a minor into engaging in sexual conduct through manipulation, trust-building, or influence.
+• Defines grooming as behavior that seeks to prepare, induce, or persuade a minor into engaging in sexual conduct or exploitation through manipulation, trust-building, or influence.

 • Specifies different felony penalties based on the age of the minor and if the person has authority over them.

-• Requires those convicted to complete a treatment program and be under probation.
+• Requires those convicted to complete a treatment program and be under probation for up to ten years.

 Who It Names or Affects

-• People who are at least 18 years old and engage in grooming minors for sexual purposes.
+• People who are eighteen or older and engage in grooming minors for sexual offenses.

 Terms To Know